|MP 2.04.80||Genetic Testing for Hereditary Hemochromatosis|

 Genetic testing for hereditary hemochromatosis in screening of the general population is considered investigational.

-Serum iron indices in the diagnosis of HH
+Serum Iron Indices in the Diagnosis of HH(6)

-2011 Practice Guidelines by the American Association for the Study of Liver Diseases recommend HFE gene mutation testing in patients with abnormal serum iron indices, even in the absence of symptoms (e.g., abnormal serum iron indices on routine screening chemistry panel).
+2011 Practice Guidelines by the American Association for the Study of Liver Diseases recommend HFE gene mutation testing in patients with abnormal serum iron indices (ie, serum ferritin and transferrin saturation), even in the absence of symptoms (eg, abnormal serum iron indices on routine screening chemistry panel).

 If C282Y homozygosity or compound heterozygosity is found in adult relatives of a proband, and if serum ferritin levels are increased, then therapeutic phlebotomy can be initiated.
 If ferritin level is normal in these patients, then yearly follow-up with iron studies is indicated.
 When identified, C282Y heterozygotes and H63D heterozygotes can be reassured that they are not at risk for developing progressive or symptomatic iron overload.
 Occasional H63D homozygotes can develop mild iron overload.